 In my previous post, I wrote about how our spontaneous honeymoon on Hvar began.
 By going to this Croatian island we hoped to find a place where, instead of big hotels and crowded beaches, we could see beautiful nature and explore some romantic little towns with narrow streets and quaint architecture.
 But what we were most interested in were the beaches – hidden among rocky bays, to which no signposted roads lead and only a few people know how to get there.

 Why do I love to discover the secret beaches in Croatia?

-Try to imagine the turquoise blue, crystal clear sea and the beach of fine white pebbles that surround the high rocks.
+Try to imagine the turquoise blue, crystal clear sea and the beach that is surrounded by high rocks.
 To reach it you have to walk on a gravel road, which will lead you to the vineyard.
 Among the many treaded paths, you must choose one that will guide you further through the thick pine forest where you will hear the cicada sound, you will smell the warm red earth, pine needles, and resin.
 Down below you will see the blue sea and the waves breaking on the rocks.

 Wandering ahead and moving further away from civilization you will begin to see little things – the wonders of nature that you have not noticed before.
 And then, looking at the blue sea, you will see somewhere in the distance a little cove where the beach is hidden.
 Even if it will disappear from your sight, you already know that the beach is out there and is waiting for you to find it.